Is your business ready to expand internationally? Check out the resources below to get started.

 Foreign Trade Zone

 Oshkosh is currently under the Brown County, Wisconsin, FTZ #167.
-Developed land in this 1,617-acre FTZ include the Southwest Industrial Park, Wittman Regional Airport and the Fox Valley Technical College Spanbauer Campus.
+Developed land in this 1,617-acre FTZ include the Southwest Industrial Park, Wittman Regional Airport and the Fox Valley Technical College Spanbauer Center.

 Advantages to your business for being part of the FTZ